AbdullahAlz/operniam/README.md

 ### Overview
 > This repository consists of many independent small programs.
 Nothing here is of use unless you know what you are looking for

-If any future program in this repository becomes useful enough to be cared about, feel free to use it, but do not expect it to be perfect.
+If any future program in this repository becomes useful, feel free to use and improve it.
+However I recommend reading the code first as I cannot guarantee perfection.

-There follows a chronological list of the programs in this repository with a brief description.
+The following is a chronological list of the programs in this repository with a brief description.

-First is most recent

 ## `full-setup.sh`

-### Set-Up Debian
+### For setting up Debian or Ubuntu

 This is a script meant automate setting up a machine with newly installed Debian.
 The goal is to do as much as it can automatically.